Beaker-Devs/obsidian-kanban-plugin/README.md

 1. Use the ribbon icon (layout icon) in the left sidebar
 2. Or use the command palette: "Open Kanban Board"
 3. The kanban view will open in a new pane

+### 5. Using Drag & Drop

+- **Move Tasks**: Click and drag any task card to move it between columns or reorder within the same column
+- **Status Update**: When you drop a task in a new column, its status is automatically updated in the markdown file
+- **Position Tracking**: Tasks maintain their order within columns using an `order` field in frontmatter
+- **Visual Feedback**: Columns highlight when you drag over them, and tasks show a visual indicator while being dragged
+- **Auto-scroll**: Columns automatically scroll when dragging near the edges
+- **Add Tasks**: Click the + button in any column header to add a new task with that column's status

 ## Example Task Files